alexeymatveevp/devexperts-fe-internship/_notes/Intro.md

 ---

 # What is the scope of Frontend Development (FE)
-Modern term "Frontend Development" is mostly about ^5c6fbb
+Modern term "Frontend Development" is about
 -   HTML / CSS / JS
 -   JS frameworks like React, Angular, VueJS
 -   Browsers API - Chrome, Firefox, Safari